-Erika Eschholz is an experienced farmer, gardener, and educator.
-Since 1997, she has followed organic and biodynamic practices to cultivate healthy food and healthy people in Teton Valley.
+Erika Eschholz an experienced farmer, gardener, and educator has followed organic and biodynamic practices to cultivate healthy food and healthy people in Teton Valley, since 1998.
 In 2006, Erika founded Full Circle Education, a local non-profit which teaches learners of all ages life skills in gardens, farms, and wild places.
 Holding a B.S. in Agroecology from the University of Wyoming, Ken Michael joined Erika at Snowdrift Farm in 2012.
-Together at Teton Full Circle Farm, Ken and Erika bring experience and passion to the local organic food movement.
+Together at Teton Full Circle Farm, Ken and Erika bring wisdom, experience and passion to the local organic food movement.

-Food – At Teton Full Circle Farm, our goal is to offer the highest quality organic vegetables, eggs, meat, and poultry in Jackson Hole and Teton Valley through Community Supported Agriculture (CSA) program, local Farmers Markets, and wholesale customers.
+Food and Flowers – At Teton Full Circle Farm, our goal is to offer the highest quality organic vegetables, flowers, and plant starts in Jackson Hole and Teton Valley through Community Supported Agriculture (CSA) program, local Farmers Markets, and wholesale customers.

 Land – We believe that we have a duty to act in partnership with the plants, animals, and soil of the land we farm.
 As members of our ecological community, we choose to follow biodynamic and organic farming practices with a focus on building soil life and fertility each year.

 Animals – Domesticated animals ought to live happy, healthy lives and be treated as members of the farm community.
-At Teton Full Circle Farm, our organic chickens and pigs are well-fed in open pastures.
-When it comes time for harvest, our animals are treated humanely and respectfully.
+At Teton Full Circle Farm, our Brown Swiss cow lives a life of luxury on divers green pastures and organic/biodynamic hay.
+If and when it comes time for harvest, our animals are treated humanely and respectfully.

 Alternative Energy – We aim to balance the needs of our farm with a commitment to reducing our impact on the biosphere.
 Teton Full Circle Farm buildings seek to incorporate solar, wind, and wood energy with battery energy storage and low-energy architecture in coming years.